smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 be modified.
 Limiting the number of ways data can be modified and passed around can help highlight the right way to use your classes.

 In this simple example I have made a ``Person`` class which is immutable.
-If this data was stored in a database, you would have other classes for retrieving and updating.
-Anyone trying to create a ``Person`` must provide the necessary fields which prevent invalid objects from being created.
+You would have other classes for retrieving and updating the data.
+Anyone trying to create a ``Person`` must provide the necessary fields which prevents invalid objects from being created.

 {% highlight csharp %}
-public sealed class Person {
+internal sealed class Person {
     public string FirstName { get; private set; }
     public string LastName { get; private set; }